 Taking a cue from Cleopatra, the supermodel spritzes her face with a water and milk concoction.

-Joan Collins rocks.
-Yes, she wears a tone of makeup but also swears it protects your skin.
+Yes, she wears a ton of makeup but also swears it protects your skin.

 The lady tells it like it is.
 Here is a quote from her book The World According To Joan (2011):

 "When some lined, red-faced, blotchy-skinned woman proudly announces to me that she’s never allowed an ounce of make-up to touch her face.
 Well, bully for you, ma’am, if you want to go to the grave looking like Dracula’s grandma."

 Again, she is 80years old and look at her skin!